 This review reflects our visit to the Henson traveling exhibit at the Mississippi Arts and Entertainment Experience.
-This same exhibit will be on display at the Durham Museum beginning on October 3, 2020.
+This same exhibit is currently on display at the Durham Museum now through January 10, 2021.

 Jim Henson has touched all of our lives at one point or another: Big Bird taught you your ABCs, you wondered if Nanny had a face, you swooned over Jareth, you know every word to Rainbow Connection, or you’re Waldo C. Graphic’s number one fan.
 If you can relate to any (or all) of these, I highly suggest checking out the Jim Henson Exhibition: Imagination Unlimited.
 Read on for our review!

 As children, we all live in a world of imagination, of fantasy, and for some of us that world of make-believe continues into adulthood.